Where to Stay in Milan Pin 2

 For your culinary escapades, choose one of the numerous sidewalk cafés or upscale restaurants.
 And when the night falls, join the local crowds roaming the cobbled alleys in search of the next trendy bar or rustic pub.

-Our recommendations: Brera Prestige B&B will surprise you with smart technologies, stylish interiors, and affordable rates.
-Every major Milanese attraction is easily reachable from the guesthouse.
-On the high-end of the spectrum, you can splurge at the five-star, ultra-luxurious Bulgari Hotel Milano.
-Right next to the Brera Botanical Garden, the exclusive establishment invites in its private magical garden.
+🏨 Bulgari Hotel Milano: If you can afford it, we recommend splurging on this five-star, ultra-luxurious gem.
+Right next to the Brera Botanical Garden, the exclusive establishment invites you to its private magical garden.
 A sumptuous spa center with a splendid indoor swimming pool will pamper you during your stay.
-When you grow tired of sightseeing or shopping, retrieve to your gigantic room, which features even a walk-in closet.
+When you grow tired of sightseeing or shopping, return to your gigantic room, which even features a walk-in closet.

 6. Scala: The Best Artistic Neighborhood of Milan